benthayer/git-gud/README.md

   * Will reset the current challenge in case you mess up
 * git gud test
   * Tests to see if the current challenge is complete.
 If it congratulates you, you've successfully completed the challenge and you can move on!
 (You can also move on anyways)
-* git gud progress
-  * Takes you to the next challenge
 * git gud levels
   * Displays all levels
 * git gud challenges